Samuel Loomis: Original continuity

-H20 continuity (1978–1981, 1998–2002)
+H20 continuity

-Ignoring the events of the previous three films, Halloween H20: 20 Years Later (1998) establishes that Michael Myers has been missing for twenty years since the explosion in 1978.
-He kills Marion Chambers at Loomis's retirement house.
+Ignoring the events of the previous three films, Halloween H20: 20 Years Later (1998) establishes that Michael Myers survived the hospital explosion in 1978 and has been missing for twenty years since then.
+He arrives and kills Marion Chambers at Loomis's retirement house.
 Two investigators discuss what they know about Loomis's life in this alternate version of the series, following the events of the first two films.
-Having survived the explosion in 1978, Loomis was under Marion's care at this house in his final years before dying.
+Having also survived the explosion in 1978, Loomis was under Marion's care at this house in his final years before dying.
 However, even after nearly 20 years, Loomis refused to believe that Michael was dead, and devoted the rest of his life to studying all information about his former patient.
 The two investigators enter his private study, and find that the walls are covered with photographs, sketches, and newspaper articles about Michael.
 During the opening credits, Loomis' speech to Brackett about his first meeting with Michael is heard in a voiceover (provided by Tom Kane).